Czulu/Imageshop/README.md

-Prototype of internet shop with pictures made witd Angular.js.
-It uses Media Wiki as a backed substitute.
+Prototype of an online shop with pictures made with Angular.js framework.
+It uses Media Wiki api as a backend substitute.

 Install instructions: